hdpe/bowman/README.md

 * `getAll()` - GET all items from the collection resource
 * `getAll(URI location)` - GET all items from the given endpoint
 * `post(T object)` - POST the item to the collection resource
+* `put(T object)` - PUT the item to its resource
 * `delete(URI id)` - DELETE the item with the given ID

-PUT/PATCH are not currently supported: there is currently a whole category of Spring Data REST limitations interacting via PUT/PATCH with JPA repositories due to attempts to replace persistent collections and state merge occurring outside of a transaction.
+PUT is supported with caveats: there is currently a whole category of Spring Data REST limitations interacting via PUT/PATCH with JPA repositories due to attempts to replace persistent collections and state merge occurring outside of a transaction.

 ### Model Classes ###